schwanbeck/YSMR/README.md

 	+ Set the logging level.
 Fallback value is 'debug'.
 	+ Accepts 'debug', 'info', 'warning', 'critical'.
 + verbose : False
-	+ When set to True sets the log-level to debug and logs additional debug messages.
+	+ When set to True the log-level is set to debug and logs additional debug messages.
 	+ Accepts 'True' or 'False'.

 ##### ADVANCED VIDEO SETTINGS